 VII.
 Cooperative Arrangements and Related Collections

 The sciences foundational to most engineering disciplines are collected in the physical and health sciences libraries on campus.
-These fundamental materials are typically not duplicated in the Engineering Library.

 In addition to the basic physics and mathematics works in the Mathematics/Physics/Astronomy Library, the collection there includes material on chaos theory, classical mechanics, the physics of materials, optics, and surface science.
 The Chemistry Library has material of special

 interest in biochemistry, polymer science and surface chemistry.

 Of interest to engineering, the Biomedical Library collects works on biomaterials, biomechanics, hearing and vision research, rehabilitation, and medical instrumentation to support the research of the Bioengineering Department.
 The Dental Library collects in dental biomechanics and biomaterials.

 The Fisher Fine Arts Library collects materials on transportation as does the Lippincott Library (business aspects).
 The Lippincott collection offers supporting collections for energy management, entrepreneurship, management science, optimization, decision science, statistics, and other areas of applied mathematics.

 Historical and social aspects of engineering and other sciences are collected by the Van Pelt Library.
 There are also collections supporting artificial intelligence and natural language research in the Van Pelt Library, specifically in cognitive science, linguistics, philosophy, and logic.

 Due to the proximity of the Drexel University Library, reciprocal user arrangements have been established.
 Penn faculty can register at Drexel's Library for borrowing privileges, and Penn graduate students use letters of introduction to establish borrowing privileges at Drexel.
 There is much mutual use of both libraries.